Stanton homers, Paxton wins 10th straight as Yanks top Jays

+NEW YORK (AP) — The oft-injured Yankees started Saturday with a rare positive medical report.
+Then they got something even scarcer this year — a signature, soaring home run from Giancarlo Stanton.

-NEW YORK (AP) — Giancarlo Stanton launched his first homer since missing nearly three months to injury, James Paxton won his 10th straight start and the New York Yankees beat the Toronto Blue Jays 7-2 Saturday.
+Stanton connected for the first time since missing nearly three months to injury, James Paxton won his 10th straight start and New York beat the Toronto Blue Jays 7-2.

 New York manager Aaron Boone was ejected after another tangle with a rookie umpire, and the 101-win Yankees got promising news shortly before first pitch when an MRI of Gleyber Torres’ achy right hamstring came back negative.

 Two years after leading the majors with 59 homers for Miami, Stanton hit just his second of the season leading off the sixth against reliever Brock Stewart.

+“Have to relearn how to jog around the bases a little bit,” he joked.

-He also had an RBI double in the fourth.
-Stanton has only played 12 games this year due to biceps, shoulder, calf and knee injuries.
-He was replaced defensively in the seventh inning to manage his workload.
+Stanton also had an RBI double in the fourth.
+The 29-year-old has only played 12 games this year due to biceps, shoulder, calf and knee injuries, and he is hitting .300 in 40 at-bats.
+He was replaced defensively in the seventh inning to manage his workload in his third game since coming back.

 The AL East champions entered with a major league-leading 294 homers.

 Paxton (15-6) allowed an unearned run while pitching three-hit ball over six innings.
-The left-hander threw just 87 pitches and has a 2.25 ERA during his winning streak, the longest for a Yankees pitcher since Ron Guidry’s 11 in 1979.
+The left-hander threw just 87 pitches and has a 2.25 ERA during his winning streak, the longest in a big league season since Justin Verlander’s 12 for Detroit in 2011 and for a Yankees pitcher since Ron Guidry’s 11 in 1979.

+“I don’t know if I’ve ever had a stretch quite this long,” Paxton said.
+“I’ve had some good stretches in the past, but this is probably the longest stretch I’ve had.”

 Boone watched nearly all of it from the clubhouse.
 The second-year manager shouted profanities from the dugout at plate umpire Jeremie Rehak — a call-up from Triple-A — after Stanton struck out looking against T.J.
 Zeuch to end the first inning.
 Crew chief Joe West quickly booted Boone from third base, and Rehak also tossed Yankees hitting coach Marcus Thames.

+“I was just upset within an at-bat where G’s coming back and I felt like there were a few in there in his at-bat where it kind of got taken away, so I just got animated,” Boone said.
+“The bottom line is I probably wasn’t going to get thrown out from Jeremie.
+I was starting to walk away and the confrontation happened with Joe.”

 It was the fifth ejection this year for Boone, including his memorable “savages” tirade at rookie umpire Brennan Miller in July — Yankees players routinely wear T-shirts commemorating the rant.
-New York was already peeved with West over his strike zone Friday night, when Brett Gardner argued animatedly after a called strike in the ninth.
+New York was already peeved with West over his strike zone Friday night, when Brett Gardner argued vigorously after a called strike in the ninth.

-Toronto ended a five-game winning streak, which matched its best of the season.

-Brandon Drury reached in the third when shortstop Didi Gregorius booted a grounder for an error, and Jonathan Davis followed with an RBI single.

 New York slugger Aaron Judge doubled leading off the fourth and scored on Stanton’s two-base hit.
 Mike Ford drove in Stanton with a single two batters later for a 2-1 lead.
 Ford had three hits and two RBIs.